Understanding Cisco licensing

 Further organize your licenses with customized Virtual Accounts

-These are subaccounts you customize within your Smart Account to further organize and optimize Cisco licenses.
-Virtual Accounts can be based on department, geography, or other definitions that you determine.
+Virtual Accounts are subaccounts you customize within your Smart Account to further organize and optimize Cisco licenses.
+They can be based on department, geography, or other definitions that you determine.

 Maintain control of your Smart Account by assigning user roles